Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 ##### Start of Memories

-Soldiers chatting with each other, or just traversing to their destination, back in the training camp.
+Soldiers chatting with each other, or just traversing to their destination, in the training camp.
 Sena, her back laid on the diamond-grid fence, sat with legs pulled up, arms gently put on her ankle, looking down and lonely.
-As though it was the same forever, Mio's voice sounded, "You're...
+She might have thought this will stay forever, until Mio's voice sounded, "You're...
 Sena, right?"

-She took a second to react, didn't expected someone to approach her, "**Huh?** Oh...
+She took a second to figure out someone was calling her unexpectedly, "**Huh?** Oh...
 It's...
 You are..."

 "I'm Mio, third term.
 We... haven't met before... have we?"
 Despite they're expected to be age 13{{footnote: Assuming when they're zeroth term, they're age 10, so they die by age 20.
-That's an assumption that Translator took, but different people might give a different range, maybe 12 to 22, or 13 to 23.}}, they looked the same in their final and penultimate term, no change in body features nor facial expressions,unlike Eunie and the others which clearly separate.
+That's an assumption that Translator took, but different people might give a different range, maybe 12 to 22, or 13 to 23.}}, they looked the same in their final and penultimate term, no change in body features nor facial appearances,unlike Eunie and the others which clearly looked different when they were children.

-Excited tone to conceal her nervousness and awkwardness, she gathered her feet to stand up, all the while replying, "Ahh, I'm sorry....!
+Excited tone to conceal her nervousness and awkwardness, she excitedly stood up, all the while replying, "Ahh, I'm sorry....!
 Your name totally slipped my mind!
 But...
 I don't think... we've talked before...?
 Uh...
 Uhm..."
 She was acting shy.

 "You know, I was just looking for a training partner."